Sixth Form Handbook

 Male Dress Requirements:

-• Appropriate sportswear is to be worn for Games periods, PE and Rugby Academy lessons, Sports Leaders sessions and fixtures.
+- Appropriate sportswear is to be worn for Games periods, PE and Rugby Academy lessons, Sports Leaders sessions and fixtures.
+Student should not come into school in sportswear unless this has been pre-agreed by a staff member.

 Female Dress Requirements: